Peace in Bethel Ministry

 “For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.”
 (Ephesians 2:8-9)

-It takes faith to pray because faith is the foundation on which we build our knowledge of the reality of God.
-According to Tauren Wells in his work titled “Praying in faith”: “Faith is the currency of heaven, and prayer is how we exchange sorrow for joy, ashes for beauty, and spiritual deadness for supernatural Power.”
+It takes faith to pray because faith is the foundation on which we build our understanding of the reality of God.
+According to Tauren Wells in his work titled “Praying in Faith”: “Faith is the currency of heaven, and prayer is how we exchange sorrow for joy, ashes for beauty, and spiritual deadness for supernatural power.”

 Spiritual Key No.7: Pray in the Will of God

 An important condition and a key to successful prayer is that it is offered in the Will of God.
-Prayers that are aligned with God’s desires, Will and Plans will be answered affirmatively (1 John 5:14–15).
+Prayers that are aligned with God’s desires, Will, and Plans will be answered affirmatively (1 John 5:14–15).
 This truth is stated explicitly in 1 John 5:14: “If we ask anything according to His will, He hears us.”

 There is no need to pray for something that goes against the will of God.
-For instance, do not pray that God should give you the position of your boss in office.
+For instance, do not pray that God should give you the position of your boss in the office.
 People often waste their time and energy trying to persuade God to bless something or grant a frivolous request that goes against His interest.
-This causes needless frustration and disillusionment, as the person who expects answers cannot figure out why the prayers were not answered.
+This causes needless frustration and disillusionment, as the person who expects answers cannot figure out why their prayers were not answered.
 When we truly desire God, when we are passionate to see His will accomplished in this world, and ask for what brings Him glory, He is eager to give us anything we ask.
-Sometimes the things that glorify God are pleasant and sometimes they are less pleasant.
+Sometimes the things that glorify God are pleasant, and sometimes they are less pleasant.
 This can be a failure that humbles us or a physical weakness that makes us more dependent upon Him (see 2 Corinthians 12:7).
 Our intention in prayer should be to honor God and bring glory to Him (Colossians 3:17).

 Elijah did not just come up with the idea of praying for the rain to be withheld.
 He had read in the Scriptures that God would bless the land when the people lived in obedience but that He would curse the land when the people rebelled and began to live in idolatry, immorality, and perversion (Deuteronomy 28:1 and 23).
 Elijah, therefore, prayed in accordance with God’s Will in the Scriptures.

-Jesus modelled this for us, praying for the Will of God to be done in the Lord’s Prayer (Matthew 6:9–13).
+Jesus modeled this for us, praying for the Will of God to be done in the Lord’s Prayer (Matthew 6:9–13).
 Always align your will and your requests with God’s Will (read Luke 22:42; Mark 14:32-36; Romans 8:27).

 It is true that we do not always know how best to offer our prayer to God.
 In this regard, we must be guided by the Holy Spirit.
 According to Romans 8:26: